Opus sectile

-Opus sectile is a form of pietra dura popularized in the ancient and medieval Roman world where materials were cut and inlaid into walls and floors to make a picture or pattern.
+Opus sectile is a form of pietra dura popularized in the ancient and medieval Roman world where materials were cut and inlaid into walls and floors to create motifs or patterns.
 Common materials were marble, mother of pearl, and glass.
 The materials were cut in thin pieces, polished, then trimmed further according to a chosen pattern.
 Unlike tessellated mosaic techniques, where the placement of very small uniformly sized pieces forms a picture, opus sectile pieces are much larger and can be shaped to define large parts of the design.

 The term opus sectile was introduced in recent centuries, but the Romans used the term sectilia pavimenta.

 Origin and evolution

 Early examples

 It appeared in Rome in the first decades of the 1st c.
 BC when "stone slab floors came into use, at least in the smaller element type".
 Under Augustus, its use in the flooring of public buildings began.
 The success of the first experiments on a monumental scale led to its application in the private sector, where decorative schemes with smaller marble sections were perfected, but which were very expensive due to the more complex execution.
 Hence these first examples are limited to imperial properties, such as the villa of Livia at Prima Porta and those of Tiberius on Capri.

 Recent work by the Temple Mount Sifting Project has recovered enough pieces of polished stone triangles and squares from the Herodian Temple Mount in Jerusalem to reconstruct geometric patterns of opus sectile flooring.
 Evidence for geometric opus sectile floors also comes from Herodian palaces at Cypros, Caesarea Maritima, Herodium, Jericho, Machaerus, Masada, and from Herodian construction at Banias, where the opus sectile consisted of octagons, squares, and triangles.